diku-dk/futhark-website/blog/2022-12-10-case-study.md

 The reason this doesn't *actually* let us naively parallelise any sequential loop is that the result of function composition is really just the two functions concatenated.
-The result actually performing such a reduction with composition is essentially just a big unrolled loop - the final function is as sequential and as costly as the original loop was.  *But* if we can come up with a different
+The result of actually performing such a reduction with composition is essentially just a big unrolled loop - the final function is as sequential and as costly as the original loop was.  *But* if we can come up with a different